porsager/postgres/README.md

 ## Teardown / Cleanup

-To ensure proper teardown and cleanup on server restarts use `sql.end({ timeout: 0 })` before `process.exit()`.
+To ensure proper teardown and cleanup on server restarts use `await sql.end()` before `process.exit()`.

 Calling `sql.end()` will reject new queries and return a Promise which resolves when all queries are finished and the underlying connections are closed.
-If a timeout is provided any pending queries will be rejected once the timeout is reached and the connections will be destroyed.
+If a `{ timeout }` option is provided any pending queries will be rejected once the timeout (in seconds) is reached and the connections will be destroyed.

 #### Sample shutdown using [Prexit](http://npmjs.com/prexit)